How to Reduce Logistics Costs? Top 10 Ways to Reduce Logistics Costs in eCommerce in 2023

 - Marketing Costs: Every business needs a good marketing strategy, more so if running an online store.
 Creating a logo, branding and ads, physical advertising copies, visiting cards for the employees, building and maintaining social media profiles, and sending customer updates via email marketing, all cost around 10% of the total expenditure as per Shopify.

-- What Factors can have an Impact on Logistics Costs?
+- What Factors can have an Impact on eCommerce Logistics Costs?

-- How to Reduce Logistic Costs in 10 Efficient Ways?
+- 10 Efficient & Practical Ways to Reduce Logistic Costs for E-commerce in 2023

 Customers shopping in an online store add their liked items to the cart and head to the payment gateway.
 However, when they see the details like the expected delivery date or any additional costs associated with the logistics, they tend to abandon the cart midway.
 Similarly, if the returns take time to process, the customers tend to change their brand preferences.